 We are also seeing the emergence of voluntary initiatives to help address the specific issues presented by online sales; for example, through the “Product Safety Pledge” initiated by the European Commission, subsequently replicated in some other countries, and now promoted by the OECD.

 New marketing models also give rise to new opportunities for companies to connect with their consumers.
 This means that there are new opportunities to manage risks, but also new risks of liability if those opportunities are not used.

 The expanding concept of safety

 Basic concepts of "safety" are changing around the world.
 Product liability regimes and especially product safety regimes have traditionally focused on risk of physical injury and, to a lesser extent, risks of property damage.
 However, the concept of safety is growing and companies are having to adapt their own compliance and risk management systems accordingly.

 Increasingly, the concept of a safe product in various contexts takes into account concepts of environmental protection, data privacy and even (albeit tangentially) energy efficiency.
 It also, more and more, needs to account for both "end-of-life" safety and concepts of "foreseeable misuse" as well as intended use.
 These are all challenging issues for product manufacturers.

 Whilst many countries around the world have had robust laws and regulations in place to help ensure product safety for some time, it has been a common feature in most parts of the world that enforcement has been sporadic or ineffective.
 This has been well recognised in many countries, where concerns are raised about the lack of funding allocated by governments to product safety enforcement.

-This issue has been raised more prominently in the eyes of the public in recent years through some high-profile international regulatory scandals that have caused some to lose trust in regulators as well as in companies.
+This issue has been raised more prominently in the eyes of the public in recent years through some high-profile international regulatory scandals that have caused some to lose faith not just in companies, but in regulators too.